atacan/swift-openai-api/README.md

 [official OpenAI OpenAPI specification](https://github.com/openai/openai-openapi) using [Swift OpenAPI Generator](https://swiftpackageindex.com/apple/swift-openapi-generator).

-## Issues
+## Why not generate it yourself?

-OpenAI's OpenAPI specification has some issues.
-Some of them are fixed in the download script with string replacements.
+OpenAI's OpenAPI specification has some [issues](https://github.com/openai/openai-openapi/issues).
+Some of them are fixed in the [download script](/scripts/openaiYamlDownload.swift) with string replacements.

-For example, duplicate models are removed from the OpenAPI specification.
-Type mismatches are fixed by replacing the type with the correct one.
+For example, duplicate models are removed, type mismatches are fixed.

+## Additions

+- The server-sent-events response type for chat completions is now supported
+- The original API document has only 200 status documented as response.
+We add all the possible error responses with decodable error message payload, so that you can know what the error is.

 ### Installation